Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Methods

 \subsection{Modeling genetic oscillators interacting via Notch-Delta coupling}

 Several experiments have established that the cells in the presomitic mesoderm (PSM) have ``clock'' genes whose expression levels oscillate~\cite{palmeirim1997,dale2000,saga2001,maroto2003,masamizu2006,riedel2007,webb2016}.
-In our model, we consider a generic two component genetic oscillator comprising an activator gene ($x$), which upregulates its own expression, as well as that of an inhibitor gene ($y$), which suppresses the expression of the activator gene~\cite{guantes2006}.
-The dynamics of this two-component oscillator can be expressed in terms of a pair of rate equations describing the change in concentrations of the protein products $X$ and $Y$ of genes $x$ and $y$, respectively.
-The model parameters are chosen such that $X$ and $Y$ exhibit limit cycle oscillations.
+In our model, we consider a generic two component genetic oscillator comprising an activator gene ($x$), which upregulates its own expression, as well as that of an inhibitor gene ($y$), which suppresses the expression of the activator gene~\cite{Guantes2006}.
+The dynamics of this two-component oscillator can be expressed in terms of a pair of rate equations describing the change in concentrations of the protein products $X$ and $Y$ of genes $x$ and $y$, respectively (which, in the case of zebrafish, can be identified with the \textit{her1} and \textit{her7} genes~\cite{Oates2012,lewis2003}).
+The model parameters are chosen such that $X$ and $Y$ exhibit limit cycle oscillations (see Supplementary Information, Fig.~S1).